 This experience ignited my passion for more land use and climate change driven research.
 I became interested in getting involved with research projects focused on the way the biosphere interacts with the atmosphere and developing models for predicting the impacts of climate change.
 Luckily, I am able to participate in this type of research here at the Crow Lab as a M.S. student in Natural Resources and Environmental Management at UH Manoa!
 My research involves developing the relationship between experimental tropical soil warming and carbon release into the atmosphere.
 This study will mimic the warming effect of climate change as predicted for 2100 and provide insight into the changes global temperature rise might bring into the natural carbon cycle.
 Aside from being interested in the effects of soil warming on carbon flux, I am interested in earth systems modeling and analysis through programs like ArcGIS and MATLAB.
 When I’m not in the lab or up at the research site at the Lyon Arboretum, I love to go backpacking, swimming and swing dancing!

-Kaelin Sylva (B.S.) – Kaelin is completing her NREM internship assisting with field site planning, maintenance, and characterization for the deep soil warming project at the Lyon Arboretum.
-Once completed she will transition to research assistant, making everything run a little smoother for all of us in the Crow lab.
+Kaelin Sylva B.S.
+2018 NREM Kaelin completed her internship assisting with field site planning, maintenance, and characterization for the deep soil warming project at the Lyon Arboretum and transitioned to research assistant, making everything run a little smoother for all of us in the Crow lab.

-Steven Leone 2017 Steven worked with the Crow Lab the summer of 2017 to help convert an overgrown jungle patch into a Deep Soil Warming field site for a long term, manipulative experiment to test the effect of warmer soil on ecosystem processes and carbon biogeochemistry.
+Steven Leone 2017 Steven worked with the Crow Lab throughout 2017 to help convert an overgrown jungle patch into a Deep Soil Warming field site for a long term, manipulative experiment to test the effect of warmer soil on ecosystem processes and carbon biogeochemistry.
 He developed the temperature sensor network for the field site at the Lyon Arboretum and this website.

-Adel Youkhana 2011-2016 Postdoctoral Researcher, “Water and carbon footprint and plant parameters of biofuel production on the HC&S sugarcane lands on Maui, Hawaii”.
+Adel Youkhana 2011-2016 Postdoctoral Researcher, Junior Researcher “Water and carbon footprint and plant parameters of biofuel production on the HC&S sugarcane lands on Maui, Hawaii”.

 Lauren Deem M.S.
 2016 NREM “Mechanistic understanding of improvements in yield and sustainability of biochar-amended soil”.
 Currently a Crop and Soil Scientist at Kuo Testing Labs, Othello, Washington.